jonhnet/sonde-search/website/frontend/root-pages/about.md

 atmosphere by large hydrogen-filled balloons.
 Over the course of several hours, they climb up above 100,000 feet (30,000 meters).

-When the balloon bursts, the sonde falls slowly back to Earth under a small parachute, often never to be seen again.
+When the balloon bursts, the sonde falls gently back to Earth under a small parachute, often never to be seen again.
 The sondes are low-cost and designed to be used only once.
 For the agencies that launch the sondes, that's where the story ends.
 But for our hobby, that's where